qwjhvbxi/SAEV/README.md

 The example data is based on the New York yellow taxicab data for 2018, available at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page .

-## Advanced setup (not necessary)

-The model tends to create large savefiles.
-For this reason, it is better to have the folder with savefiles in a location with enough space separated from the code.
-To setup a data folder in another location, you can run:

-`setupfolders`

-This will prompt you to choose a folder where to save output files and parameters.

 ## Using the model

 How to launch a simulation: